MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 You will be prompted to inform the adapter, procedure and parameters to use.
 The output of the command will be the response of the adapter procedure.

+> Learn more in the [Testing and debugging adapters](../../adapters/testing-and-debugging-adapters/) tutorial.

 ## Helpful commands

-To set preferences of the mfpdev cli like development browser and default preview mode use the command
+To set preferences of the mfpdev CLI, such as default browser and default preview mode, use the command:

 ```
 mfpdev config
 ```

-To see the help content describing all mfpdev commands use
+To see the help content describing all mfpdev commands, use:

 ```
 mfpdev help
 ```

-The following command will generate a list with information about your environment
+The following command will generate a list with information about your environment:

 ```
 mfpdev info
 ```

-To print the version of the mfpdev CLI use
+To print the version of the mfpdev CLI, use:

 ```
 mfpdev -v